davidmarkclements/rfdc/readme.md

 #### `circles` option

-Keeping track of circular references will slow down performance with an additional 40% overhead.
+Keeping track of circular references will slow down performance with an additional 40%-50% overhead (even if an object doesn't have any circular references, the tracking is the cost).
 By default if an object with a circular reference is passed in, `rfdc` will throw (similar to how `JSON.stringify` would throw).

 Use the `circles` option to detect and preserve circular references